-Gung Ho Projects is a New York-based performance and education platform aimed at increasing understanding between China and the United States.
-Founded in 2015, Gung Ho initiates projects that create opportunities for self-expression, empowerment, exchange, and understanding across linguistic and cultural divides.
+Founded in 2015, Gung Ho Projects is a New York-based multilingual theater company that initiates projects that uses performance to create opportunities for self-expression, empowerment, and exchange across linguistic and cultural divides.

 The term "gung-ho," meaning "enthusiastic" or "overzealous," entered into colloquial American English from its Chinese equivalent 工合 “gong he," meaning "working together."
 The term was first adopted by Major Evans Carlson, a Marine Corps officer who heard it used by his friend, Rewi Alley, a New Zealand-born political activist instrumental in forming the Chinese Industrial Cooperatives (abbreviated as "Gong He").
 Major Carlson was inspired by what he understood as the "can-do" attitude of the Chinese and adopted the term as a slogan for his battalion.

 At Gung Ho, we carry on the collaborative spirit of the original Chinese phrase as well as the "can do" attitude of its Americanized use.

 Michael Leibenluft is an Obie Award winning director and educator.
 Fluent in Mandarin, Michael has directed numerous theater projects in Chinese or bilingually in Mandarin and English, including The Subtle Body by Megan Campisi at 59E59 and the Shanghai Dramatic Arts Center, North Bank Suzhou Creek by William Sun at the Shanghai International Arts Festival, Salesman之死 at the LaGuardia Performing Arts Center and 14th Street Y, and Paula Vogel's How I Learned to Drive, which has been touring China since 2015 with Drum Tower West Theater.